JohanObrink/angular-phonegap/README.md

 # angular-phonegap

-angular-phonegap is a set of wrappers for Cordova/PhoneGap for a smooth integration with AngularJS.
+angular-phonegap is a module for Cordova/PhoneGap for a smooth integration with AngularJS.
 You can stop worrying about `deviceready` and focus more on your application.

+Handling the 'deviceready' event is done using Brian Ford's excellent solution, https://github.com/btford/angular-phonegap-ready, to provide seamless integration with Phonegap.

 The API's in this library are identical to the PhoneGap/Cordova API's, so you should check the documentation there: http://docs.phonegap.com.
 A little more information on how to handle information in callbacks is provided below.

 ## Usage